 The Louisiana state oil production, excluding federal OCS, showed an average decline of 2.3% per year over the past five years, but actual year-to-year change varies widely.
-The recovery from the hurricanes Katrina and Rita disaster, and rising oil prices caused increases in FY2007/08 production volumes.
-Hurricanes Gustav and Ike caused a 10.91% decline in FY2008/09.
-A plunge in oil prices in FY2009/10 kept the production declining.
-The delayed recovery from weather disasters and new production from enhanced oil recovery in old oil fields increased FY2010/11 production.
-Production from enhanced oil recovery fields, initial production from oil shale formations, and high oil prices increased production in In FY2013/14, the consistent oil prices and production difficulties in the oil shale FY2011/12. formations reversed the increase in oil production trends.
-In FY2014/15, the decline continued, due to lower oil prices, lower demand, and high oil inventory in stock.
-In FY2015/16, the decline continued due to low oil prices and shifting oil exploration from Louisiana to oil shale plays in Texas or North Dakota.
-Their oil wells produce a better rate returns to investment.
+The recovery from the Hurricanes Katrina and Rita disaster, and rising oil prices, caused increases in FY2007/2008 production volumes.
+Hurricanes Gustav and Ike caused a 10.91% decline in FY2008/2009.
+A plunge in oil prices in FY2009/2010 kept the production declining.
+The delayed recovery from weather disasters and new production from enhanced oil recovery in old oil fields increased FY2010/2011 production.
+Production from enhanced oil recovery fields, initial production from oil shale formations, and high oil prices increased production in FY2011/2012.
+In FY2012/2013, the falling oil prices slowed the production increase.
+In FY2013/2014, the continuously falling oil prices and production difficulties in the oil shale formations reversed the increase in oil production trends.
+In FY2014/2015, the decline continued due to low oil prices, lower demand, and high oil inventory in stock.
+In FY2015/2016, the declined continued due to low oil prices and shifting oil exploration from Louisiana to oil shale plays in Texas, which tend to have a higher rate of return on investment.
+The Trend continued in FY2016/2017, with production declining by 7.8%.
 The Department of Natural Resources (DNR) Technology Assessment Division short-term model projects oil production decline over the next five years.
 Assuming crude oil prices would stay below \$55 per barrel and no major weather disruptions occur.
 Figure 1 shows the projections for the next five years.
-If prices go over \$60 per barrel for an extended period, the projections will be closer to the high case trend.
+If prices go over \$60 per barrel for an extended period, the projections will be closer to the high case trend, lessening the slope of the decline.